kirkshoop/wg21-cancellation/cancellation.md

 # Introduction

 One of the basis operations for any async function is cancellation.
 In this paper we explore the uses of cancellation to determine how to represent the result of a cancelled async function (the mechanism to signal a request for cancellation is covered by `stop_source` in C++20).
-In this paper a cancelled result is described as an instance of serendipitous-success ([Credits] go to Lisa Lippincott for coining this term).
+In this paper a cancelled result is described as an instance of serendipitous-success (Credit to Lisa Lippincott for coining this term).

+## cancellation is not just for async functions

+In writing this paper it became clear that serendipitous-success is essential for all C++ functions.
+C++ already supports serendipitous-success within blocks using `goto` and the more constrained `break` and `continue` to skip over code without throwing an exception.
+However these do not compose in a way that allows a stack of functions to be unwound without throwing an exception. [@P0709R4] _Zero-overhead deterministic exceptions: Throwing values_ describes mechanisms that could possibly be extended to enable serendipitous-success for C++ functions. [@P1095R0] _Zero overhead deterministic failure - A unified mechanism for C and C++_ may allow serendipitous-success to be supported for C functions as well.

+## Dual of the Strategy pattern

+An effort is cancelled when some __higher-level__ goal __has already been satisfied__, rendering the current effort unnecessary, and possibly wasteful.

+This pattern is dual to the strategy pattern where we use exceptions.
+In the strategy pattern, we abort a strategy when we discover that a __low-level__ goal __cannot be satisfied__, rendering the current strategy impossible.

+Both patterns share the idea of early exit from an operation, and the thinking that has gone into the early exit model for exceptions also applies to cancellation.
+In particular:

+- There are discrete points in the code where early exit may be initiated, i.e., throw statements or cancellation points.

+- Early exit, whether by exception or cancellation, must unwind the stack, executing destructors.

+- Some functions must guarantee to their callers that they will not exit early.

+On the other hand, some things are reversed:

+- The reason for an exception is governed at a low level, near the throw point.
+The reason for cancellation is governed at a high level, near the cancellable effort.

+- High-level code must be prepared to accept failure for a wide variety of low level reasons.
+Low-level code must be prepared to be cancelled for a wide variety of high-level reasons.

+- When a sub-strategy of a larger strategy fails, we only abort the sub-strategy.
+When a larger effort encompassing a sub-effort is rendered unnecessary, we abort the larger effort.

+## return value and exception representations of serendipitous-success

 The ideas in this paper have proved to be exceedingly difficult to communicate.
-Each time this conversation is begun with a new person the same process of exploring the options to represent a cancelled result from a function is repeated.
+Each time this conversation is begun with a new person the same process of exploring the existing options to represent a cancelled result from a function is repeated.

 It is usually easy to discard using an `optional<T>` return value.
 This ease is due to the noise it introduces, so we can skip the much harder task of explaining that the return value is a poor representation of a cancelled result.

 We cannot avoid the hard task of explaining why something like a `cancelled_error` exception or `error_code` is a poor representation of a cancelled result, because it does not appear at first glance to introduce a lot of noise.
 This paper is focused on explaining why errors are a bad way to represent a cancelled result.

-> NOTE: This paper does not depend on a particular representation of an async function. async functions may return Futures, Executors, Senders, Awaitables or something completely different.
-While this paper may use some of these representations in example code, they are used for exposition only.
+# Poll proposals

+- [] Does EWG wish to pursue a language representation of serendipitous-success?

+- [] Should serendipitous-success be limited to coroutines?

+- [] Should serendipitous-success be available to all functions?

+- [] n-way poll for which of the language proposals should be pursued?

 # Background